Horizonan/SewProjekt/README.md

 # High-Space

 ## Game-concept
-A space survival and strategy game where you build manage your faction to survive
+A space survival and strategy game where you build and manage your faction to survive

 ## Project Time Frame